Why Pap tests matter: what women need to know

 What to do next

 Know your benefits.
 A routine Pap test is usually considered preventive care.
-That means it’s generally covered by your health plan with no copays, coinsurance or deductibles.* But this isn’t always the case.
-Learn more about the difference between preventive and diagnostic care.
+That means it’s generally covered by your health plan with no copays, coinsurance or deductibles.1 But this isn’t always the case.

 Look up other kinds of preventive care that may be recommended for you.